Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 Organized into three subseries.
 The Correspondence by Individual Subseries contains correspondence and memoranda between Burns and presidents, vice-presidents, politicians, and prominent economists.
 The Correspondence by Topic subseries contains letters and attachments primarily related to Burns' work in academia, politics, and the private sector.
 Finally, the Correspondence to Mrs. Helen Burns subseries contains letters written by figures such as Richard Nixon, Ronald Reagan, and Mamie Eisenhower to Burns's wife, Helen, both during his life and after his death.
-High-value correspondence is also represented by digital surrogates that are available for use.

 Organized alphabetically by correspondent and then chronologically, the bulk of this subseries documents Burns's work with several presidential administrations.
 Correspondents include Dwight D. Eisenhower, John F. Kennedy, Richard Nixon, Jimmy Carter, Ronald Reagan, George H. W. Bush, Spiro Agnew, Nelson Rockefeller, and Hubert Humphrey.
 The subseries also includes correspondence with his mentor, Wesley Clair Mitchell, and with his students, economists Milton Friedman and George Stigler.
 Burns's correspondence with presidents Eisenhower and Nixon constitute the most significant part of the subseries.
 These exchanges cover domestic economic matters such as recession, monetary and fiscal policies to regulate inflation and unemployment; international political and economic matters; and domestic political issues such as elections and party politics.